kubernetes/website/docs/admin/admission-controllers.md

 will get the default one.

 This admission controller does not do anything when no default storage class is configured.
-When more than one storage class is marked as default, it rejects any creation of `PersistentVolumeClaim` with an error and administrator must revisit `StorageClass` objects and mark only one as default.
+When more than one storage class is marked as default, it rejects any creation of `PersistentVolumeClaim` with an error and an administrator must revisit their `StorageClass` objects and mark only one as default.
 This admission controller ignores any `PersistentVolumeClaim` updates; it acts only on creation.

 See [persistent volume](/docs/concepts/storage/persistent-volumes/) documentation about persistent volume claims and